 The human skull contains 22 bones.
-8 bones make up the cranium and the other 14 form the lower front of the skull, these are known as the facial bones.
+The cranium comprises 8 bones and the other 14 form the lower front of the skull including the facial bones.

 Anatomy of the Skull

 - The Frontal bone is one of the major cranial bones.
 It comprises the forehead (squama frontalis) and the upper orbit of the eye (pars orbitalis).
 The front of the top of the head roughly covers the frontal lobes of the brain.

 - The Parietal bones form the largest part of the top and sides of the cranium.
 There are two parietal bones and each one is shaped roughly like a curved rectangle.

 - There are two Temporal bones in the cranium, each supports part of the face known as the temple.
 The temporal bones are crucial in the anatomy of the ear.